 Don’t expect results overnight

 I can’t even begin to tell you how many people think SEO is a quick fix.
 It’s not.
 It’s a long-term strategy designed to give a website foundation and the ability to improve over time.
 If you want quick wins, try paid advertising – but after that activity stops, what drives traffic to your website?
 SEO.

 On the other hand, when you've stopped actively marketing a piece of content (through channels such as paid, social, email etc.), organic traffic is the most effective way of continuing to bring visits to your older content.

 Done properly and maintained regularly, SEO will ensure a steady stream of organic, high-quality traffic to your website, improving your rankings on search engines and the number of business enquiries you generate.

 Those are my SEO tips for small businesses and start-ups.
-Hopefully they prove useful.
+Hopefully, they prove useful.
 If you need expert SEO support, our team can definitely help.
-Just book some time in below for a no-obligation consultation.
+Just book some time for a no-obligation consultation.

 10 essential HubSpot workflows (You should implement today)